tliron/creel/README.md

 Creel keeps a small hidden state file in which it keeps track what it downloaded.
 This is used mostly for deleting old files during upgrades.
 By default, the file will be `.creel` in `directories.default`, or in the current directory if that is not set.

-You can specify modules either by a colon-separated "id" (the version can be omitted), or by "group", "name", and optionally "version" separately, as we did in this example.
+You can specify modules either by a colon-separated "id" (the version can be omitted), or by "group", "name", and optionally "version" separately.
+We used both in this example.

 Command Line
 ------------

-If you really don't want to or can't use scripting, then Creel has a basic command line tool:
+If you really don't want to or can't use scripting, then Creel has a basic command line tool, with a straightforward configuration file format:

     java -jar creel.jar